jrheard/blog/python/plotter.md

 How to use the library
 ======================

-Start by importing it, like this:
+In a new IDLE file, start by importing the AxiDraw library at the top of your code, like this:

 <textarea class="hidden">
-from madison_axi import axi
+from madison_axi.axi import *
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>